CaptBoykin/Real-Emails/README.md

 **Warning: I will not be liable for any reputational damage done.
 This script is meant to be used for fun, and not to harass, encourage hate, etc**

+**Special thanks to the Contributors:**

+pr0digal - Dictionary Enhancements

 # Background:
 How many times have you looked at an email and said: damn, when did I get this nice?